The Difference Between Developmental Editing and Copyediting

-Enough has been said and written on the importance, struggles and triumphs with editing a document.
+Enough has been said and written about the importance, and struggles and triumphs of editing a document.

 But how many people actually know and can tell the differences between various kinds of editing?
 Editing is a far more intricate process than simply correcting surface level grammar errors.
-There are different categories and ‘levels’ to editing, all slightly varying from one another.
+There are different categories, as well as levels to editing, all slightly varying from one another.

 Why should this matter to you though?
 If you have a document that needs to be edited and proofread, all you have to do is hire an editor right?

-No, because not all editors offer the services you’re looking for, and you run the risk of overpaying.
+No, your job isn’t just to drop your manuscript on an editor’s desk – because not all editors offer the services you’re looking for, and you run the risk of overpaying.

-Editing, is a really broad umbrella term used to describe the process of refining any text for grammar and language errors.
-An editor usually checks any given document for punctuation errors, spelling mistakes, redundancies, run-on sentences and more.
+Editing is a really broad umbrella term used to describe the process of refining any text for grammar and language errors.
+An editor usually checks any given document for punctuation errors, spelling mistakes, redundancies and run-on sentences, among other things grammar and language.

 However, as is the case with most large documents (such as dissertations, books, etc.), one can’t simply perform a cursory edit.
 Therefore, the editing process is divided into several steps (or levels) in order to simplify the process while also ticking off all the boxes.

-These terms, while often used interchangeably, refers to fixing any mechanical errors in spelling, grammar, and punctuation.
-It’s essentially an overall review of your document, and the least expensive form of editing.
+These terms, often used interchangeably, refers to fixing any mechanical errors in spelling, grammar, and punctuation.
+It’s essentially an overall review of your document and is the least expensive form of editing.

-Some editors do tend to divide copyediting and line editing into 2 processes for the sake of convenience.
+Some editors do tend to divide copyediting and line editing into 2 processes for the sake of convenience or more accuracy.
 In such cases, copyediting suggests checking the document for

 - Wrong grammar